Where we're working

 We have sites in the Czech Republic, France and Scotland...

-The Slovácko and Valašsko region in South and East Moravia
+The Slovácko, Valašsko and Horňácko regions in South and East Moravia

 The Massat valley – highs, lows, and stunning scenery

-Our French site is a commune in the Ariège department within the Occitan region, southwestern France.
-It's situated within the dramatic landscapes of the French Pyrénées – and forms part of the Pyrénées Ariégeoises regional natural park.
+Our French site is a valley in the Ariège department within the Occitan region, southwestern France.
+It’s situated within the dramatic landscapes of the French Pyrénées – and forms part of the Pyrénées Ariégeoises regional natural park, who are our main partner in the area.

 The deer-dominated landscapes of the Scottish Highlands

-Our Scottish case-study site is large – over 2,000 square kilometres – and sparsely populated, with around 2,300 inhabitants.
+Our Scottish case-study site is large – over 2,000 square kilometres – and sparsely populated.
 It includes Glens Cannich, Affric, Moriston and Shiel.

 Historically there have been conflicts over deer management in the region – and this remains a hot topic at local and governmental levels.

-We'll be interviewing and working with landowners, inhabitants and other stakeholders in the region, to find out how related they envisage a just transition for the East West Wild project area – and the trees, deer and people it contains.
+We've be interviewed and worked with landowners, inhabitants and other stakeholders in the region, to find out how related they envisage a just transition for the Affric Highlands project area – and the trees, deer and people it contains.
+For more details on what we've been doing, check out our interview with David Brown, the researcher leading on our Scottish fieldwork.